kagiko/vaultwarden-wiki/Configuration-overview.md

 > [!TIP]
 > Be aware that there might be some subtle differences between the different platforms for how an environment file is interpreted (in regards to variable expansion or whether you can or should use quotation marks around the values, etc).

 You also need to make sure that you set the variable in the <a id="correct-environment">correct environment</a>.
 If you use a containerized environment the `vaultwarden` process will be running isolated from the host platform.
 This is especially relevant if you use a container management platform that you can set environment variables for (e.g. when using `docker-compose`).
-Because typically those environment variables can then be used in the creation of a container but they will not be passed to down into the running container.
+Because typically those environment variables can then be used in the creation of a container but they will not be passed down into the running container.

 > [!NOTE]
 > A container configured like this with environment variables needs to be recreated if you change a value because the values are bound to the container.
 So unless the value is [read from a (changed) file](#loading-individual-values-from-files) a restart will not do anything.